High speed rail: overview

 What is needed for approval?

 It is expected that applications for grant money will include supporting information showing expected costs, including estimates from third party organisations where relevant.
-On receipt of an application, the County Council reserves the right to request further evidence demonstrating that expenditure is in line with the terms and conditions of the scheme.
+On receipt of an application, we reserve the right to request further evidence demonstrating that expenditure is in line with the terms and conditions of the scheme.

 How is payment made?